nautobot/nautobot/docs/configuration/optional-settings.md

 Default: `False`

 NetBox can be configured to support remote user authentication by inferring user authentication from an HTTP header set by the HTTP reverse proxy (e.g. nginx or Apache).
 Set this to `True` to enable this functionality.
-(Local authenitcation will still take effect as a fallback.)
+(Local authentication will still take effect as a fallback.)

 ---